A little about some of our contributors. Please feel free to send us a small biography - and a photo - of yourself!

 Lisa Heidle writes flash, short and long form fiction, articles and book reviews.
 Her work has appeared in Sabal Literary Journal, The Chattahoochee Review, First Line and other literary journals.
 Her first collection of short stories will be released through Two Keys Press.
 She lives in Atlanta, Georgia.

 Born in 1948, Diana Keschner Henning lives in the cosmopolitan suburb of Sea Point in Cape Town, South Africa.
 She works as an education administrator for an NGO and she also edits for foreign language students.
 Married with one grown son, she loves walking, arm-knitting, baking, and animals, and recently completed a creative writing course.

 Jane Hertenstein lives in Chicago.
 Her work has been included in Hunger Mountain, Word Riot, Flashquake, Rosebud, and Glimmer Train.
 Her books are eclectic: Beyond Paradise (YA), Orphan Girl (non-fiction), Home Is Where We Live (children’s picture book), and a recent ebook Freeze Frame: How to Write Flash.
 She blogs at Memoirous.

-Raised in Chicago but now residing in Nashville, Doug Hoekstra’s short stories, essays and poems have appeared in numerous literary journals.
-He has two book-length collections, The Tenth Inning (2015) and Bothering the Coffee Drinkers (2007 Independent Publisher Award finalist).
-Doug has also released nine albums (see his website), touring extensively in the US and Europe.
+Raised in Chicago but now residing in Nashville, Doug Hoekstra’s short stories, essays and poems have appeared in many literary journals.
+He has two collections, The Tenth Inning (2015) and Bothering the Coffee Drinkers (2007 Independent Publisher Award finalist).
+He's also released nine albums (see his website), touring extensively in the US and Europe.